Ticketmaster Data Breach Compensation Claims Guide – How Much Compensation Can I Claim? – Amounts For Ticketmaster Data Breach

 As per the ICO definition, a personal data breach is where a security problem causes personally identifiable information about a data subject to be altered, accessed, destroyed, lost or disclosed in an unauthorised manner.

 When any type of data breach has been identified, the data controller must let the ICO know about it regardless of whether it resulted from a deliberate, accidental or illegal act.
 Moreover, steps must be taken to contact any data subject who may be at risk because of the breach.
 They should be informed about what happened, when the breach occurred, and what information was disclosed.

 How often do cybersecurity threats affect businesses?

-To get an idea of how often businesses which operate online are affected by cyber attacks, we can look to the Cyber Security Breaches Survey 2021.
-In this Government-published survey, 1,419 UK businesses revealed their experiences with cyber attacks and data breaches in the period between March 2020 and March 2021.
+To get an idea of how often businesses that operate online are affected by cyberattacks, we can look to the Cyber Security Breaches Survey 2021.
+In this Government-published survey, 1,419 UK businesses revealed their experiences with cyber-attacks and data breaches in the period between March 2020 and March 2021.

 654 of the businesses surveyed experienced at least one cyber attack or data breach during this period.
 27% of the businesses which confirmed experiencing cyber attacks revealed that they experienced attacks of this nature at least once a week.